-The Nebraska Certified Public Manager® Program Graduates Third Cohort
+The Nebraska Certified Public Manager® Program Graduates Sixth Cohort

-The University of Nebraska at Omaha’s (UNO) Certified Public Manager® (CPM) program graduated its fourth cohort of Certified Public Managers on December 9 in a ceremony at the university that was presided over by Lieutenant Governor Rick Sheehy.
+The University of Nebraska at Omaha’s (UNO) Certified Public Manager® (CPM) program graduated its sixth cohort of Certified Public Managers on December 6 in a ceremony at the university that was presided over by UNO Senior Vice Chancellor BJ Reed and University of Nebraska Regent Bob Whitehouse.

 The Nebraska CPM is a year-long program that includes a mixture of 17 on-line and on-campus courses, plus a major job-related project designed to tie all of the classroom learning together.